pts2800/iracing_data_v3/README.md

 NOTE: I care more about the car-track relationship then I do track-car relationship.
 Meaning, I car more about what tracks are avaibable for a specific car then what cars are avaibable for a specific track.

+## most recent PR
+- changed carDB from trackLayout to trackName
+- reworked how trackDB is going to be layed out

 ## Plans for future PR's (each will get it's own PR):

 P1 = what is currently in progress